Kobby64/kobby64.github.io/_news/update.md

 **April 2024** – Presented the poster *From Text to Timely Intervention: Leveraging Real-Time Data Streaming with CATT for Effective Online Safety Monitoring* at the Purdue Polytechnic Research Impact Area Student Poster Session.

-**May 2023 – May 2025** – Served as Treasurer and Founder of the Purdue Graduate Student Government.
+**May 2023** – Appointed  as Treasurer and Founder of the Purdue Graduate Student Government.

 **October 2022 – July 2025** – Served as Research Assistant in the Data Analytics, Technologies, & Applications (DATA) Lab at Purdue University, contributing to the Chat Analysis Triage Tool (CATT) and Live-streaming Offender Network-based Chat Analysis Triage Tool (LION-CATT) projects.